 Another method of measurement is a digital marketing report.
 A well-written report can be used to prove, with the right data, that your marketing strategy has grown your targeted business outcome–such as an increase of sales for a certain product or an improved rate of returning customers.
 Be sure to answer these four critical questions when writing a digital marketing report: how much money are you spending, how many people are you reaching, how effective is your marketing, and how much money are you making back from the marketing expenses.
 Regular reporting will help keep your marketing goals on track.

 Conduct a Digital Marketing Audit

 You can also hold a digital marketing audit to check on all the practices and strategies you have used so far in your marketing, and what their outcomes have been.
-An audit is the perfect way to find your most successful strategies and web content to determine what is working and what is not.
-Everything from social media traffic, to web pages, to SEO can be examined in an audit.
+An audit is a perfect way to find your most successful strategies and web content to determine what is working and what is not.
+Everything from social media traffic to web pages, to SEO can be examined in an audit.
 An audit helps you take stock of where you are now, and where you are headed.

 Utilize a Performance Marketing Dashboard

 A performance marketing dashboard can combine the key metrics you are using with your digital marketing reports to present an informative display of how your strategies are functioning.
 Dashboards allow your data to shine through an eye-catching display.